schooltool-project/schooltool-book/source/flourish.rst

 AJAX parts
 ----------

 The ``schooltool.skin.flourish.ajax`` module registers an additional provider for ``Page`` objects.
-It’s referenced as “ajax” in ZPT code.
+It’s referenced as “ajax" in ZPT code.
 It’s used for registering special viewlets, called AJAX parts, that have the ability to render and update without fully reloading their ``Page``.
 This functionality is mostly used for tables.
 See the ``schooltool.table.ajax`` module.

 Tables
 ------